LIFE IN THE AGE OF COVID-19 INFECTION

 • Provide places and means for hand disinfection.

-• Ventilate enclosed spaces and, if possible, allow fresh air to enter as often as possible • Regularly clean and disinfect all contact surfaces used by a large number of people.
+• Ventilate enclosed spaces and, if possible, allow fresh air to enter as often as possible

 • Apply instructions on proper hand washing and disinfection, avoid handling, touching the face, mouth and eyes, and in case of coughing and sneezing, cover the mouth and nose with an elbow or tissue, which should then be placed in a rubbish bin with a lid.